CAAPIM/apim-charts/charts/portal/README.md

 ## 2.2.6 General Updates
 - This new version of the chart to parametrize imagePullPolicy for all three portal jobs: db-upgrade-portal, db-upgrade-rbac and cert-upgrade.
+- Fixing bitnami repository dependency issue.

 ## 2.2.5 General Updates
-- This new version of the chart supports API Portal 5.1.1.
+- This new version of the chart supports API Portal 5.1.1 to support internal SaaS only release.

 ## 2.2.4 General Updates
 - Removed pssg related environment variables from portal-enterprise and portal-data containers.